redd-ravenn/stremio-catalog-providers/README.md

 - **Customizable catalog display**: Arrange catalog displays in the preferred order through the addon's configuration page.

+- **Trakt Integration**:
+  - **Sync Trakt history**: Synchronize your Trakt watch history with Stremio, ensuring your watched items are marked in your catalogs with a custom emoji of your choice.
+  - **Automatic synchronization**: Trakt history sync occurs automatically everyday, interval can be customized through an environment variable.
+  - **Token refresh**: Automatic token refresh, avoiding the need for reauthentication every three months.
+  - **Mark content as watched**: Users can manually mark content as watched on Trakt directly from Stremio, with the flexibility to rename or translate the action button text according to their language.

 - **RPDB integration**: A web service that provides movie and series posters along with ratings, enhancing the visual and informational aspects of the catalogs.

 - **Progressive scraping**: Prefetch upcoming content pages as you scroll to enhance loading times.
 Ensuring smooth and reliable performance.